Global Consumer Trends in 2022: Tips for hotels to get more customers to engage and book

 As you can see from the chart above, both are already very much a part of video gaming, and those video gamers grow older, have kids, and need holidays.
 The way they research online is different to our previous generations.
 They clearly engage with these new technologies, so learning more about how to integrate both into your marketing content is a great way to appeal to those Millenial, Gen Z, and later the Alpha generations.

 The takeaway here is to meet people where they are at and generate content that leans into creating enhanced interactions to stimulate customer engagement.
-I talk more about incorporating new technologies into your marketing in my Google Made Easy: A Toolkit for Hotels eBook.
+I talk more about incorporating new technologies into your marketing in my Google Made Easy: A Toolkit for Hotels eBook, that is available free to all clients who go through my most popular coaching programme, Amplify Hotel Marketing.

 There are some great insights here, right?